ghibo/mageia-prime/README.md

 proprietary drivers should be already installed before issuing this command, otherwise mageia-prime-install will try to install them for you.
 After running such a command you need to restart the X11 server or alternatively reboot the machine.
-After that the switch to the discrete card should be completed.
-At the next reboot or restart of X11, you can check that the GL libraries are coming from NVidia drivers.
+After that, the switch to the discrete card should be completed.
+At the next reboot or restart of the X11 server, you can check that the GL libraries are really coming from NVidia drivers.
 The utility "glxinfo" can be used for this purpose.
-A typical output of glxinfo with NVidia should contain:
+A typical output of glxinfo with NVidia would contain in this case:

 	OpenGL vendor string: NVIDIA Corporation
 	OpenGL renderer string: GeForce GTX 960M/PCIe/SSE2